ITV/scala-pact/README.md

 1. Missing end points
 1. Badly formed responses

-## Pact specification compliance level
+## Pact Specification Compliance Level
 Currently ScalaPact is not 100% compliant with the official Pact specification.
 We plan to be but the library is still under active development.
 The roadmap to Pact compliance will be something like:

 1. Complete testing all tools against the official specification test cases, known missing areas are regex header matching and body matching.
-1. Implement the Json body special case
+1. Implement the JSON body special case
-1. Consolidate our processes with the official implementors guide
+1. Consolidate our processes with the official implementor's guide

-### Why aren't we Pact compliant?
+### Why Aren't We Pact Compliant?
 There is already more than one CDC implementation and ScalaPact is most closely aligned to Pact.

 Pact was created for a company to meet it's needs and ScalaPact has been created in the same vein, in as much as we have requirements that the official Pact tools don't quite meet.